Aider-AI/aider/aider/website/docs/more/analytics.md

 Aider uses MixPanel to collect anonymous analytics that are used to help improve aider.
-**Analytics is currently turned off by default**, but expected to be turned on by default in a future release.
+**Analytics are currently turned off by default**, but are expected to be turned on by default in a future release.

 ## Anonymous, no personal info